rin67630/pulsar/README.md

   -debug mode report on serial monitor
   -plot mode
   -can easily be tweaked to send every minute and sample every second.
+  -I2C LCD Display on the receiving side WIP